shapley-value-java/shapley-value-core/README.md

 We have three players R1, R2, L3 with R1 and R2 having a right glove and L3 have a left glove.

 Using the symmetrie axiom we expect that the Shapley value is the same for R1 and R2.
+We expect also that L3 receives more than R1 and R2.

 #### Characteristic function